bigmonmulgrew/bigmonmulgrew/README.md

 - 🎓 3rd year Computer Games Programming student at University of Derby
 - 💡 Researching **AI, human–AI interaction, and emerging game technologies**
 - 🛠️ Building projects in **Unity, Unreal Engine, and Godot**
-- 🎮 Focused on **AI-driven gameplay, multiplayer systems, and VR/AR**
+- 🎮 Focused on **Integrating new AI technologies into game engines, tool production, and VR/AR**
 - ✍️ Publishing research papers in computing and game dev

 ---